Mahbuba Maqsoodi: Afghanistan (1973 – 1979)

-Russia (1979 - 1994)
+Russia (1979 – 1994)

 In 1979, Mahbuba and Fazl Maqsoodi received a scholarship from Afghanistan's Ministry of Culture.
 Both artists were allowed a course of studies in a foreign country; this led them to Saint Petersburg, Russia.
 Mahbuba became a scholarship holder at Mukhina Academy of Arts (presently known as the Stieglitz Academy of Arts).
 In Saint Petersburg, the official socialistic doctrine of arts meant that students had to strictly follow socialist realism.

 In 1987 Maqsoodi finished her scholarship with a final thesis at the faculty for ceramics and glass as the best student of the course.
 Additionally, her academic submission was added to the academy's collection.
 As a result, both Mahbuba and Fazl Maqsoodi were able to hold an art exhibition, which opened on December 3, 1987, at Arseniy's Morozov Villa, formerly "House of Friendship with Foreign Nations".

 After the scholarships ended, there was no chance of return to Afghanistan due to the ongoing civil war.
 The couple applied for postgraduate scholarships and The Ministry of Culture, for the purpose of research studies, approved both applications.
 In 1993, Mahbuba completed her studies at the Stieglitz Academy for Arts with a PhD in Art History.
 Her PhD thesis was entitled: "The tradition of ornaments in contemporary Afghan ceramics".

-Germany (1994 - present)
+Germany (1994 – present)

 In 1994, Fazl Maqsoodi had a solo exhibition at Gallery Goethe 53 in Munich, Germany.
 The exhibition was titled "Afghanistan on fire".

 In the years between 2001 and 2012, Maqsoodi's artwork mainly focused on architectural based contractual orders.
-For her, it meant to professionally adapt the artistic language of the 19th century (Pre-Raphelite and Romanesque style).
+For her, it meant to professionally adapt the artistic language of the 19th century (Pre-Raphaelite and Romanesque style).

 From 2012, she developed her art and gained attention in 2017 with her solo exhibition "GlasKlar" at Munich's Maximilianeum.

 In 2018, she participated and won an art competition to design 34 new windows for Germany's oldest Benedict monastery in Tholey.
 Alongside Maqsoodi, the artist Gerhard Richter was contracted to design 3 of the windows.
 All of the windows have been fabricated at Bayerische Hofglasmalerei Gustav van Treeck (est. 1887) in Munich, and at Glasmalerei Frese in Saarbrücken.

 Maqsoodi has always seen herself as a painter and drawer.
 For her, painting on glass is part of a wider artistic body of works.
 The complexity and variety of (hand-made) glass creates a three-dimensionality, which is characteristic for the artist.